ilanpillemer/ping-pong-1/README.md

 ping-pong-1
 ===========

-maven poject with a test case preview ping pong assignment.
+This is maven poject for the preview assignment for https://class.coursera.org/posa-002/ It contains a test case for testing the assignment has been done correctly.